Eight year stomaversary

-Nine years since the above photo, nine years since my life changed.
-Nine years sice emergency total colectomy with ileostomy.
-Nine years since I was in hospital for 10 weeks at deaths door.
+Eight years since the above photo, nine years since my life changed.
+Eight years sice emergency total colectomy with ileostomy.
+Eight years since I was in hospital for 10 weeks at deaths door.

 This photo haunts me a bit because I was so poorly, my eyes are dead.
 I was only just over the initial surgery when I had a rectal stump blowout which lead to pelvic sepsis, then an awful complication of an ongoing ( nine years to be exact) pelvic collection leading to a fistula connecting from the collection to my perineal area, then causing a hole in the back wall of my vagina.
 I couldn’t eat so needed an NG tube for feeding, and to stop the sepsis I had to have a rectal catheter inserted into my rectal stump to my pelvic area.